playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### Request attributes

 All request objects now contain *attributes*.
 Request attributes are a replacement for request *tags*.
 Tags have now been deprecated and you should upgrade to attributes.
-Attributes are more powerful than tags; you can use attributes to store objects in requests, whereas tags only supported storing strings.
+Attributes are more powerful than tags; you can use attributes to store objects in requests, whereas tags only supported storing Strings.

 #### Request tags deprecation